sundarsan/tree-view/README.md

 ## Usage
-For using this library you need   install 'RxSwift',  'RxCocoa', 'RxBlocking',
+For using this library you have  to install 'RxSwift',  'RxCocoa', 'RxBlocking',

 Create reactive observing variable and add to them your custom model view